derek0x/KeyShardLab/README.md

 `src/validator.py` does a quick pass over that same log file and reports any missing timestamp/label/seal shards.
 I run `python -m src.validator --limit 8` before every commit to make sure the history file still looks human and complete.

+## Jotting lab notes

+The project keeps a small Markdown log under `data/lab_notes.md` and `src/note_keeper.py` can append entries for me.
+Running `python -m src.note_keeper "Experimenting with planners tonight"` stamps the current time and saves the entry so I can remember what I was testing in each session.

 ## Running the tests

 Simple assertions live under `tests/`; nothing fancy, just `python -m pytest` or `python -m unittest discover` whenever I feel like a quick check before the next evening session.